Reprinted with permission from Alternet

 She insists her absence from the race is merely a "work commitment" – that was not made public until Australian tabloids announced it.

 I am honoring a work commitment that I had made prior to even deciding to run for governor.
-There is no pause at al… https://t.co/9QpQqSQfnd— Caitlyn Jenner (@Caitlyn Jenner) 1626461811.0
+There is no pause at all on this race to save CA!— Caitlyn Jenner (@Caitlyn Jenner) 1626461811

 "News.com.au, Daily Mail Australia and The Advertiser all reported that Jenner landed in Sydney earlier this week," The San Francisco Chronicle reports, noting, "with eight weeks to go until the recall election, missing even two weeks would normally seem like lost time."